ahmedhani9007/Odoo-scraping-multi-website-integration/README.md

-# 🚀 Odoo Developer Task: Web Scraping, API Integration & Custom Module
+# Task: Web Scraping, API Integration & Custom Module

 This README provides setup and usage instructions for a project that extracts data from external websites and integrates it into Odoo via a custom module and API.
 ---